Phil Murphy: 2017

-General election

 Murphy faced Guadagno, the Republican nominee, in the November general election.
 In that campaign Guadagno ran as a moderate, attempting to avoid association with both Christie, who held a record-low approval rating for a governor, and Donald Trump.
 Instead she sought to focus on Murphy's Goldman Sachs background.

-On July 26 Murphy announced Assemblywoman and Speaker Emerita Sheila Oliver as his running mate.
+On July 26, Murphy announced Assemblywoman and Speaker Emerita Sheila Oliver as his running mate.

-Policy proposals
+Murphy won the general election with approximately 56% of the vote, an overall percentage similar to the previous winning non-incumbent Democrat, Jim McGreevey, for said office (2001; 56.4%), almost completely wiping out the unusually large gains made by his predecessor, Chris Christie, in 2013 (60.3% of the vote - only the normally Democratic counties of Essex and Hudson voted for Christie's opponent, Barbara Buono; by contrast, Murphy won normally Democratic municipalities by margins more similar to Jon Corzine's in 2005, and pull roughly 50/50 Somerset County into the Democratic column for the first time since 1989.

+Murphy campaigned on the following policy proposals: